fabiangunzinger/causal-inference-notes/chapters/practical_issues.md

 - However, with large sample sizes, this should not generally be a problem because effects of different experiments average out between treatment and control group.

-## General solutions

-- Running experiments for longer (thought this comes with opportunity costs, and will increase cookie churn)

 ## Resources